SoftwareAG/c8y-docs/content/device-tutorials/network-router-bundle/prerequisites.md

 ### NTC-6200 and NTC-140W series

-For [NTC-140W](https://support.netcommwireless.com/products/NTC-140W%20Series), and [NTC-6200](https://support.netcommwireless.com/products/NTC-6200%20Series), consult https://cumulocity.com/guides/10.4.6/devices/netcommwireless/.
+For [NTC-140W](https://support.netcommwireless.com/products/NTC-140W%20Series), and [NTC-6200](https://support.netcommwireless.com/products/NTC-6200%20Series), refer to the [NetComm section](https://cumulocity.com/guides/10.4.6/devices/netcommwireless/) in the Device Guides of our 10.4.6 documentation.
 For more information on a particular feature of the router, consult the respective manual in the *Downloads* section of the router’s home page ([NTC-140W](https://support.netcommwireless.com/products/NTC-140W-01), [NTC-6200](https://support.netcommwireless.com/products/NTC-6200-01)).